MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 ### Ensure that the Windows Defender ATP service is enabled
-If the endpoints aren't reporting correctly, you might need to check that the Windows 10 Windows Defender Advanced Threat Protection service is enabled on the endpoint.
+If the endpoints aren't reporting correctly, you might need to check that the Windows Defender ATP service is enabled on the endpoint.
+You can use the SC comman line program for querying and managing the service.

 **Check the startup type from the command line**: